Arthritis Care

 Introduction

 Welcome to the world of arthritis care, a journey familiar to many retirees.
+Arthritis is a common chronic disease among older adults, characterized by persistent inflammation, pain, and stiffness in the joints.
 But fear not!

 Let’s dive into how you can care for those creaky joints with a blend of humor, wisdom, and practical advice.